-BW advocates, in line with key industry leaders, that theater is an innovative, authentic, engaging, and holistic system for experiential SEL learning.
+Additionally, BW advocates, in line with key industry leaders, that theater is an innovative, authentic, engaging, and holistic system for experiential SEL learning.

-BW Summer Camp for Adults proposes services that help theater teachers reconnect to their artistry, inspiring them and refueling them to be arts education champions in their own learning environment.
-All exercises can be adapted and shaped for participant's own classrooms.
 Theater teachers of all backgrounds have joined us, some with extensive theatrical performance backgrounds and others from sister subjects including Music or English.
-Participants receive a certificate of completed professional development hours (16 vs 40).
+Participants will receive a certificate of completed professional development hours (16 vs 40).